wazuh/wazuh-documentation/source/user-manual/kibana-app/management.rst

 Logs
 ----

-This section provides the Wazuh cluster nodes' logs, which can be filtered and tailed using the ``Play realtime`` button:
+This section provides the Wazuh cluster nodes' logs, which can be filtered using the available filters, and tailed using the ``Play realtime`` button:

 .. thumbnail:: ../../images/kibana-app/sections/management/wazuh-kibana-logs.png
   :align: center
   :width: 100%

+The logs can be downloaded in CSV format by clicking the ``Formatted`` button located on the bottom right corner of the page.
+The file will be downloaded to the user's computer.

 .. _kibana_reporting: